 The modular nature of External Adapters future-proofs the Chainlink Network by providing developers with a framework to leverage any type of computation for their smart contract that a blockchain or Web 2.0 system cannot provide.

 The Cross-Chain Interoperability Protocol (CCIP) is an open-source standard in development that establishes a universal connection between different blockchain networks.
 CCIP is the backbone that powers the creation of secure token bridges and cross-chain applications that move data, assets, and commands across blockchains.
 Chainlink nodes use oracle computation in the form of OCR 2.0 to read transactions from one blockchain, generate off-chain consensus on their legitimacy, and then transmit the results to another blockchain.

-One of the many forms of trust minimization being implemented in CCIP is the Anti-Fraud Network — a DON consisting of nodes separate to those bridging assets and commands across networks.
-The Anti-Fraud Network uses oracle computation to analyze CCIP networks and immediately initiates a pause if it detects issues in the protocol or connected blockchain network (e.g. reorg events).
-Importantly, the Anti-Fraud Network is not directly involved in the transfer of funds, but instead acts as a checks and balances layer.
-The separation of powers between the Anti-Fraud Network and bridges furthers the trust minimization of CCIP by reducing the control any single group can have over its services.
+One of the many forms of trust minimization being implemented in CCIP is the Risk Management Network — a DON consisting of nodes separate to those bridging assets and commands across networks.
+The Risk Management Network uses oracle computation to analyze CCIP networks and immediately initiates a pause if it detects issues in the protocol or connected blockchain network (e.g. reorg events).
+Importantly, the Risk Management Network is not directly involved in the transfer of funds, but instead acts as a checks and balances layer.
+The separation of powers between the Risk Management Network and bridges furthers the trust minimization of CCIP by reducing the control any single group can have over its services.